ismaelresp/protwis_vagrant/README.md

 **Second**, after a `vagrant up` and logging in into the vagrant VM through a SSH terminal (as "vagrant" user), follow these steps:

-1. Download the [install.tar.gz](https://github.com/ismaelresp/docker-postgres-rdkit/releases/download/v0.0.4/install.tar.gz) file containing the installation scripts into a folder in the vagrant user home directory running the following commands:
+1. Download the [install.tar.gz](https://github.com/ismaelresp/docker-postgres-rdkit/releases/download/v0.0.4/install.tar.gz) file containing the installation scripts into a folder in the vagrant user home directory running the following commands in the SSH terminal:
     ```
     mkdir ~/rdkit_cartridge
     /usr/bin/wget -q https://github.com/ismaelresp/docker-postgres-rdkit/releases/download/v0.0.4/install.tar.gz -O ~/rdkit_cartridge/install.tar.gz
     ```
-2. Extract the files from install.tar.gz running the following commands:
+2. Extract the files from install.tar.gz running the following commands in the SSH terminal:
     ```
     cd ~/rdkit_cartridge/
     tar xvzf install.tar.gz
     ```
-3. Make a backup of ~/.bashrc running the following command:
+3. Make a backup of ~/.bashrc running the following command in the SSH terminal:
     ```
     cp ~/.bashrc ~/.bashrc.rdkit_cartridge_user_bkp
     ```
-4. Run the script to install *conda* with the following command (**if you have previously installed *conda* on your own** inside the Vagrant Virtual Machine guest OS, read first https://github.com/ismaelresp/docker-postgres-rdkit/blob/master/install/README.md):
+4. Run the script to install *conda* running the following command in the SSH terminal (**if you have previously installed *conda* on your own** inside the Vagrant Virtual Machine guest OS, read first https://github.com/ismaelresp/docker-postgres-rdkit/blob/master/install/README.md):
     ```
     cd ~/rdkit_cartridge/install
     sudo bash install_conda_rdkit_cartridge.sh
     ```
-    **IMPORTANT:** If *install_conda_rdkit_cartridge.sh* fails, restore the *~/.bashrc* file as explained at the end of the page https://github.com/ismaelresp/docker-postgres-rdkit/blob/master/install/README.md before repeating this step or running again *install_conda_rdkit_cartridge.sh*.
+    **IMPORTANT:** If *install_conda_rdkit_cartridge.sh* fails, restore the *~/.bashrc* file as explained at the end of the page https://github.com/ismaelresp/docker-postgres-rdkit/blob/master/install/README.md (running all commands in the SSH terminal) before repeating this step or running again *install_conda_rdkit_cartridge.sh*.

-5. Run 'bash' in the terminal.
+5. Run 'bash' in the SSH terminal.

 **CAUTION:** Next step **ERASES** the folder, subfolders and its contents or the file in the path *$RDBASE*, a variable set up in `config.sh`, */rdkit* by default.